 Healthcare’s complex web of actors makes it a compelling use case for blockchain technology.
 Stakeholders who don’t cooperate and who don’t necessarily trust each other could benefit from a decentralized healthcare data management platform.
-Blockchain could empower patients by allowing them to control access to medical records.
+Blockchain in healthcare could empower patients by allowing them to control access to medical records.
 Ensuring data integrity and making it considerably cheaper to send and receive medical data are two of the most compelling cases.

 As with any new technology, there are major trade-offs to consider.
 While keeping medical records in one place would greatly reduce the time and cost to track it down, it also raises privacy concerns.
 Maintaining data integrity is one of its most powerful features blockchain tech offers so far.
 Savings for healthcare providers, insurance companies, and consumers could spur widespread adoption.
-Until then, prices will continue to rise, and patients health will suffer.
+Until then, prices will continue to rise, and patient health will suffer.